mafox/audibleLibraryExample/README.md

 allows the program to halt execution while these are inputted.

 The code from Frank Andrade course on Udemy  as been used as required.

+The file selTOscrapy:
+he purpose of this code is to scrape a personal Audible library.
+	The first part uses selenium to control the pages.
+	The initial page is accessed and the logon screen is chosen.
+	There is an intentionally long  pause to allow the input of credentials.
+	Thereafter the handover from selenium to scrapy occurs and the pages are scraped.
+	The small piece of code required for pagination is done with selenium.